-In short, yes, houseplants do help improve indoor air quality.
-However, there seem to be many blog posts on the internet claiming that NASA published a list of the best houseplants to purify your indoor air.
+In short, yes, indoor plants can help improve indoor air quality.
+However, there seem to be many blogs on the internet claiming that NASA published a list of houseplants that completely purify your indoor air of all pollutants.

-The truth is that proper ventilation is by far the most important for indoor air quality.
-Plants should never be a substitute for good habits such as ventilation and regular cleaning.
-I wrote an article on the topic of houseplants that you can read here.
+The truth is that good andcontinuous ventilation is by far the most important factor for good indoor air quality.
+Plants can never be a substitute for good habits such as ventilating often and cleaning regularly.
+I wrote an in-depth article on the topic of houseplants and air quality.
+You can find it here.

 Houseplants in your home office are, however, a very good idea for other reasons than air quality.
-They can contribute to your overall wellbeing by adding color to your office space, bring some nature inside, and have been found to make people happier.
+They can contribute to your overall well-being by adding color to your office space, bringing some nature inside, and they have been found to make people happier.

 Good habits to prevent (exposure to) indoor air pollutants

-There are several good habits that you can adopt to make sure your exposure to air pollutants is minimized.
+There are several habits that you can adopt to make sure your exposure to air pollutants is as small as possible.

-Good ventilation is key for good air quality in your home office.
-According to the Environmental Protection Agency (EPA), indoor air quality is normally about five times worse than outdoor air.
-Therefore, ventilation should be happening constantly to provide fresh air and remove stale, polluted indoor air.
+Good ventilation is very important for good air quality in your home office.
+The Environmental Protection Agency (EPA) states that indoor air quality is usually five times worse than outdoor air quality.
+Therefore, allowing fresh outdoor air inside through ventilation should be happening constantly.

-Good ventilation means that you make sure there is constant air exchange between the outside air and the indoor air.
-This can be achieved by making sure all your ventilation vents are always open.
-Additionally, regularly opening a window to air out the house is recommended.
+Good ventilation makes sure there is a constant exchange of air between the outside and your indoor air.
+This can be achieved by always having your ventilation vents open.
+Additionally, regularly opening a window to air out the house is a healthy practise.

-By vacuuming often, you will remove fine dust particles that will otherwise become airborne.
-Fine dust particles easily enter the lungs and may cause long term health effects.
+By vacuuming more often, you will remove small dust particles from surfaces before they become airborne.
+These particles easily enter the lungs and can cause long-term health effects.

 Clean your desk and work equipment often